wp-plugins/google-one/readme.txt

 http://www.youtube.com/watch?v=Z-v0xWTKnuU

-<a href="http://www.youtube.com/watch?v=9G640UQeJFE" target="_blank">Video instruction on Installation</a>
+<a href="http://www.youtube.com/watch?v=9G640UQeJFE" target="_blank">Google +1 by BestWebSoft Video instruction on Installation</a>

-<a href="http://wordpress.org/plugins/google-one/faq/" target="_blank">FAQ</a>
+<a href="http://wordpress.org/plugins/google-one/faq/" target="_blank">Google +1 by BestWebSoft FAQ</a>

-<a href="http://support.bestwebsoft.com" target="_blank">Support</a>
+<a href="http://support.bestwebsoft.com" target="_blank">Google +1 by BestWebSoft Support</a>

-<a href="http://bestwebsoft.com/products/google-plus-one/?k=ecb8dc3b466b95504db546e515600a5e" target="_blank">Upgrade to Pro Version</a>
+<a href="http://bestwebsoft.com/products/google-plus-one/?k=ecb8dc3b466b95504db546e515600a5e" target="_blank">Upgrade to Google +1 Pro by BestWebSoft</a>

 = Features =

-* Actions: Add Google +1 button easily.
+* Add Google +1 button easily.
-* Display: Select the button position: before the content, after, before and after or using a shortcode.
+* Select the button position: before the content, after the content or before and after.
+* Display button using a shortcode.
-* Display: Use one of 4 Sizes of button.
+* Use one of 4 Sizes of the button.
+* Add the annotation showing how many times your article has been liked.
-* Display: Ability to use the current site language for Google +1 button (Using Multilanguage by BestWebSoft)
+* Select button language or use the current site language for Google +1 button (Using <a href="http://bestwebsoft.com/products/multilanguage/" target="_blank">Multilanguage by BestWebSoft</a>)

 = Recommended Plugins =